luckymouse11/Project-2/README.md

 # Project 2 - Random Movie Generator
 ##Overview
 The second project of the Software Engineering Immersive was a hackathon style pair programming project.
-I was paired with @miskhill.
+I was paired with <a href="https://github.com/miskhill">Gary</a>.

 The project has been deployed using Netlify, view the app <a href="https://movieproject2.netlify.app/" target="_blank">here</a>